 They explore key problems such as Hillary’s lack of a strong and inspiring message to connect with voters, an unexpectedly serious challenge from Bernie Sanders, and of course the notorious email scandal.
-Through the unforgettable story, you will learn valuable lessons about both politics and life.

 Let’s see how much we can discover in just 3 lessons:

 - The FBI investigation into Clinton’s personal email account was a constant thorn in the side of her campaign from the start.